 Delicious yellow squash fritters make a great alternative to hash browns and prove that fried foods can be very healthy!

-I usually fry these yellow squash fritters in butter, but if you prefer, there’s no reason not to use olive oil instead.
+I usually fry these yellow squash fritters in butter.
+But if you prefer, there’s no reason not to use olive oil instead.
+Or maybe coconut oil.
+Just make sure to avoid using inflammatory vegetable oils.

 Yellow Squash Fritters